Support for Research and Practice

 Those with interests in pursuing teaching opportunities in higher education may also choose to enroll in the Collegiate Teaching Certificate Program.

-The intensive, five-week Wintersession (WS) term between the fall and spring semesters provides graduate students with a unique opportunity to teach a course of their own design.
-To apply, interested students, in consultation with their graduate program director (GPD), submit a proposal in spring term prior to the next Wintersession.
+The intensive, five-week Wintersession (WS) term between the Fall and Spring semesters provides graduate students with a unique opportunity to teach a course of their own design.
+To apply, interested students, in consultation with their Graduate Program Director (GPD), submit a proposal in the spring term prior to the next Wintersession.

 To be eligible to teach a self-designed WS course, you must: